 - uses words in context

 - increased comprehension

-Foundational Skills Needed for Fluency
+Foundational Skills Needed for working on phrasing

 There are a few foundational skills you’ll want to address prior to digging into fluency phrasing.
 First of all, your students will need sufficient accuracy in their reading and an appropriate rate.
 As they read, students will need to be able to use context and decoding skills to self correct miscues and know to reread when errors occur.